TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 c.write(c.read() + 16000000)
 ```

-### Hooks
+### CSR Hooks

 CSRs `0xbc0` through `0xbc7` are vectored through a jump table
-starting at HUB address `$800`.
+starting at HUB address `$808`.
 Each jump table entry contains two
 entries, first for reads and then for writes.
+They should jump to
+the subroutine that implements the CSR, which should return via a
+regular P2 `ret` instruction.

+For reads, the value to be returned should be placed in the `pb`
+register.

+For writes, the value to be written is passed in the `pb` register.

 ## Timing